 What was particularly upsetting was the attitude of the front desk staff.
 When people would come in and ask where the dogs were they would point them in the direction of the puppy room and kennels with the other dogs.
 Then with a very cavalier attitude they would say “and those are the old dogs.”
 They made no effort to explain there were plenty with lots of energy who could happily go hiking, or talk about the benefits of one that appreciated a more relaxed pace of life.
 They just dismissed them as not being worthy.

 Yes this is a topic that has me hopping on my soapbox with no desire to get off, but I will…soon!

 Personally I think old dogs are gorgeous, but I understand why people see puppies as too cute for words and want one NOW!
-A sweater can be an impulse buy because as long as you keep the receipt you can exchange it or get your money back.
-No harm done!
-The same cannot be said for a living being, so I would urge you to do your research and decide if a puppy really is the right dog for you.
+The thing is many are treated as impulse buys, and unlike a sweater than can be easily returned with no harm done, the same cannot be said for a living being.

 Do you have an active social life in addition to your work life?
 How does a puppy fit into you going from work to drinks and dinner with friends?
 What about those spontaneous outings you like to take?